SSE (Server-Sent Events)¶

 Retry value from the retry: field (omitted if empty) |

-The event Data is stored in the message Body field, and the original wire-format bytes are preserved in RawBytes.
+The event Data is stored on the SSEMessage Message struct, and the original wire-format bytes (including the trailing blank line) are preserved on Envelope.Raw.

 Intercept support¶